Stree0408/ENGG1340_G49-/README.md

 5. If you uncover a mine, you will lose 200 points; if you uncover a cell without a mine, you will gain 20 points.
 6. If you flag a cell with a mine, you will gain 50 points; if you flag a cell without a mine, you will lose 100 points.
 If you cancel a flag, you will lose 50 points.
 7. To end the game, uncover or flag all the cells, or press 'm' and 'Enter' to quit mid-game.
+8. When the game ends, type in your name to save your score!

 <br/>